Cocker Westie (Cocker Spaniel & Westie Mix) Info, Pics, Traits, Facts

 Updated on

-12-18 inches
+Height: | 12–18 inches |

-15-35 pounds
+Weight: | 15–35 pounds |

-12-15 years
+Lifespan: | 12–15 years |

-White, blue, silver, red, brown, gray, black
+Colors: | White, blue, silver, red, brown, gray, black |

-Active families, people who are home often, families with children, apartment living
+Suitable for: | Active families, people who are home often, families with children, apartment living |

-Loyal, inquisitive, agile, graceful, companionable, sensitive
+Temperament: | Loyal, inquisitive, agile, graceful, companionable, sensitive |

-Cocker Westies, the result of crossing a purebred Cocker Spaniel with a purebred West Highland White Terrier, are a popular designer dog breed to make the ultimate small companion.
-Known for their attachment and loyalty, Cocker Westies are often found glued to their owner’s side.
 They’re energetic and playful, which is great for families looking for a small but active dog.
-While their small size may fool you, these inquisitive dogs are athletic companions that can excel in many areas.
+While their small size may fool you, the inquisitive dogs are athletic companions that can excel in many areas.
 Let’s dive into what makes the Cockier Westie a great companion and family pet.

 Cocker Westie Puppies

 When looking for a Cocker Westie, take your time to find a reputable and ethical breeder.
 Make sure they let you visit the facilities, share the puppy’s medical background with you, and let you meet the puppy’s parents or siblings.
 You can also try to find one of these pups at your local shelter.
-This specific mix might not be guaranteed but you can get lucky by finding another similar Cocker Spaniel mix.
+This specific mix might not be guaranteed, but you can get lucky by finding another similar Cocker Spaniel mix.

 3 Little-Known Facts About the Cocker Westie

-1. Cocker Westies have double coats.
+1. Cocker Westies Have Double Coats.

-2. Cocker Westies are high-energy dogs.
+2. Cocker Westies Are High-Energy Dogs.

-3. Cocker Westies are first-generation mixes.
+3. Cocker Westies Are First-Generation Mixes.

 Temperament & Intelligence of the Cocker West Highland Terrier Mix 🧠